160km (100 miles)

 ERTMS/ETCS LEVEL 2 also stops drivers passing red signals and monitors braking curves to allow trains to drive closer to each other.
 The Havenspoorlijn is fitted with NS first generation ATB, while the German end is equipped with standard DB Indusi (PZB) train protection.
 The Betuweroute has capacity for ten heavy freight trains per hour in each direction, with a transit time for the line of 90min.

-In 2006, at 42 million tons carried, Dutch rail freight grew by 9% over the previous year.
-Growth up to 90 million tons by 2020 is forecast.
+In 2006, at 42 million tonnes carried, Dutch rail freight grew by 9% over the previous year.
+Growth up to 90 million tonnes by 2020 is forecast.
 Following a European competition attracting five bids, in October 2007 Keyrail and Strukton Railinfra signed a contract for the entire Betuweroute maintenance and management from 1 January 2008 until 1 January 2011.

 The freed-up capacity on the classic Dutch network will allow an increase in passenger train frequencies, as eventually should the much-delayed HSL Zuid high-speed line which has overlapped with the development of the Betuweroute.

 The envisaged third DB track from Emmerich to Duisburg to speed freight transits beyond the Betuweroute is not likely to be built before 2012.